gomorpheus/morpheus-docs/getting_started/guides/aws_guide.rst

 Installation & Setup
 ^^^^^^^^^^^^^^^^^^^^

 In the simplest configuration, Morpheus needs one appliance server which will contain all the components necessary to orchestrate virtual machines and containers.
-Full requirements, including storage and networking considerations, can be found in Morpheus documentation `here <https://docs.morpheusdata.com/en/4.1.0/getting_started/requirements/requirements.html#requirements>`_.
+Full requirements, including storage and networking considerations, can be found in :ref:`requirements`.
 In order to provision any new instances, hosts, or applications, (or convert any discovered resources to managed resources) you will need a valid license.
 If you don't have one, Morpheus will automatically set up a lab license on installation.
 A lab license is a time-unlimited license for Morpheus that limits you to 25 managed and discovered workloads.
 If you have a timed trial or a paid license, the license can be applied in Administration > Settings > LICENSE.

 Groups
 ^^^^^^

 Groups in Morpheus define which resources a user has access to.
 Clouds are added to groups and a user can only access clouds that are in the groups to which their roles give them access.
-More information on Morpheus groups is `here <https://docs.morpheusdata.com/en/4.1.1/infrastructure/groups/groups.html#groups>`_.
+More information on Morpheus groups is available in the :ref:`Groups` section.
 A deep dive into groups goes beyond the scope of this guide but it's often useful to create a group that contains all clouds for testing purposes.
 We will create that group now so that we can add our first cloud into this group in the next section.

 Navigate to `Infrastructure > Groups`.
 Here we will see a list of all configured groups but, of course, this will be empty immediately after installation.
 Click "+CREATE".
 Give your group a name, such as "All Clouds".
 The "CODE" field is used when calling Morpheus through Morpheus API or Morpheus CLI.
 It's useful in most cases to have an "All Clouds" group for testing purposes so this will likely help you down the road.